danielchristiancazares/freespace2/docs/vulkan/VULKAN_INTEGRATION_TESTS.md

 ## Fake State Machine Pattern

-Each test file defines a `Fake*` class that mirrors the relevant portion of a production component:
+Each unit test file defines a `Fake*` class that mirrors the relevant portion of a production component:

 ```cpp
 // Example pattern from test_vulkan_depth_attachment_switch.cpp